-- To aid in the transition between elementary and middle school, all Gilder students and families are engaged in preparation for Middle School registration.
+• To aid in the transition between elementary and middle school, all Gilder students and families are engaged in preparation for Middle School registration.
 Students and parents are invited to register at their neighborhood school.
 A calendar is provided to all sixth students and families regarding registration dates and the registration process.
-If a student is unable to attend the registration date, a representative from the Middle School will come to Gilder, and register the student. - Summer School programs are offered for incoming middle school students to middle school as a transition time to learn about the school before the school year begins.
+If a student is unable to attend the registration date , a representative from the Middle School will come to Gilder, and register the student.

+• Summer School is offered for incoming middle school students to middle school as a transition time to learn about the school before the school year begins.
 This is an opportunity to learn how to operate the lockers, become familiar with the campus and the classrooms.
 For four weeks each day the students will use a mock schedule, meet staff members, dine in the café and experience the school without the hustle and bustle of a large population of students.
-This summer school experiences are a clear indication to help students successfully prepare for middle school. - Our school counselor and sixth grade teachers accompany Gilder sixth grade students through a guided visit of a middle school each May.
+This summer school experience is a clear indication are successfully prepared for middle school.

+• Our school counselor and sixth grade teachers accompany Gilder sixth grade students through a guided visit of a middle school each May.
 During this visit the sixth grade students explore middle school classroom areas, practice using lockers, visit with middle school staff, and learn about middle school clubs and activities.
-This middle school visit is a clear indication students are successfully prepared for middle school. - At Gilder we have a sixth grade promotion ceremony each year in May.
+This middle school visit is a clear indication students are successfully prepared for middle school.

+• At Gilder we have a sixth grade promotion ceremony each year in May.
 This ceremony indicates that there is clear and updated documentation that these students have completed their K-6 studies and are prepared for middle school.
-At this ceremony the Bryan Middle School Principal gives a talk to the sixth grade students and audience.
-At this ceremony it is a opportunity for families and sixth grade students to meet the the Middle school Principal. - •President's Awards for Educational Excellence are an honor bestowed upon students who have earned A's & B's grade fourth thru sixth grade.
+At this ceremony the Bryan middle school Principal gives a talk to the sixth grade students and audience.
+At this ceremony it is a opportunity for families and sixth grade students to meet the the Middle school Principal.

+•President's Awards for Educational Excellence are an honor bestowed upon students who have earned A's & B's grade fourth thru sixth grade.
 The Award to presented in sixth grade to students who not only excel in academics but also surpass in effort.
 There is clear and updated documentation indicating these students are successfully prepared for middle school.

-6. Strategies to address areas of need
+7. Strategies to address areas of need

-6.1 Please provide a narrative below describing how the Schoolwide Plan increases the amount and quality of learning time within or beyond the instructional day.
+7.1 Please provide a narrative below describing how the Schoolwide Plan increases the amount and quality of learning time within or beyond the instructional day.
+Provide supporting documentation in the corresponding folder.

-Guided Reading (provided to K-6 students) provides teachers an opportunity to measure student engagement in learning and inform instruction consistently, monitor progress, and evaluate student learning in small group literacy instruction.
+• Guided Reading (provided to all K-6 students) provides teachers an opportunity to measure student engagement in learning and inform instruction consistently, monitor progress, and evaluate student learning in small group literacy instruction.
 The process is customized to student needs and guides instructions. (guided reading plan w/ anecdotal notes)

-- Leveled Literacy Intervention (LLI) is an intervention program which provides teachers an opportunity to measure student engagement in learning, assess, inform and customize instruction.
-The process allows teachers to monitor progress, and evaluate student learning in small group literacy instruction daily. - Gilder's Attendance Team is comprised of the Principal, School Support Liaison, Counselor, Instructional Facilitator, Bilingual Liaison, Attendance Secretary and other staff appointed by the Principal (Positive Partnerships, Relationships and Success).
+• Leveled Literacy Intervention (LLI) is an intervention program which provides teachers an opportunity to measure student engagement in learning, assess, inform and customize instruction.
+The process allows teachers to monitor progress, and evaluate student learning in small group literacy instruction daily.

+• Attendance Meeting Gilder's Attendance Team is comprised of the Principal, School Support Liaison, Counselor, Instructional Facilitator, Bilingual Liaison, Attendance Secretary and other staff appointed by the Principal (Positive Partnerships, Relationships and Success).
 The Attendance Team meets weekly to consistently monitor and address student engagement using the attendance dashboard data, office referrals and staff input to identify students for intervention, review current active strategies and align additional needed supports (Positive Partnerships, Relationships and Success).
 Implementation of Attendance Mentoring Program (Positive Partnerships, Relationships and Success).
-We review Milestones and communicates with familes.
-We incorporate student and class incentives as well.